bbidulock/xde-theme-pedestals/README.md

 the base styles used to develop these styles were licensed under this license).
 Please see the license in the file [COPYING][10].

+Please note that xde-theme-pedestals is no longer released as a tarball and is only released as git commits; use:

+    $> ./autogen.sh
+    $> ./configure --version

+to determine the version associated with a given commit in the checked out working directory.
+Note that this is the same version as executing:

+    $> git describe|sed 's,[-_],.,g;s,\.g*,,'

+in the checked out working directory.

+Note that only HEAD commits are stable: do not attempt to use any other commit as only HEAD is synchronized with other packages in the suite.

 Quick Start